shish/rpi-router-forumula/README.md

 ========

 - My home doesn't get fiber internet, and landline broadband is awful :(
-- Mobile internet from Vodafone is fast, but capped at 150GB/mo
+- Mobile internet from Vodafone is fast (100mbps), but capped at 150GB/mo
-- Mobile internet from Three is slow, but uncapped
+- Mobile internet from Three is slow (1mbps on a good day, 200kbps normally), but uncapped

 So I bought a pair of SIMs, a pair of USB 4G dongles, and a raspberry pi.